Kayla Jarvis (they/them)

 They work from a person-centred approach, offering a warm, respectful and collaborative approach and believe each person is the expert in their own life, and therapy is most effective when it is guided by your unique experiences, values, and pace.

-They work with children, teens, and adults, with a particular interest in supporting the LGBTQIA+ community, those navigating addiction, recovery, disordered eating, identity and life transitions in a safe, non-judgmental, and affirming space for all individuals.
+They work with children, teens, and adults, with a particular interest in working with participants on the NDIS, supporting the LGBTQIA+ community, those navigating addiction, living with chronic illness, identity and life transitions in a safe, non-judgmental, and affirming space for all individuals.

 Their practice focuses on holistic support to assist individuals to integrate all aspects of the human psyche by connecting the mind, body and spirit.